iankiplagat/delani-studio/README.md

 - Javascript
 - jQuery

--I used CSS to create a hover effect on the portfolio section and also CSS animation on the mouse-click.
+- I used CSS to create a hover effect on the portfolio section and also CSS animation on the mouse-click.

 ## Support and contact details

-Please feel free to contact me incase you run into any issues or have questions, ideas or concerns.
+Please feel free to contact me in case you run into any issues or have questions, ideas or concerns.
 You can contact me or make a contribution to the code.
 Please find my contact information listed below:

 - Email: ianjkiplagat@gmail.com
 - Telephone: +254742579020